‘Ember to Empower’: Co-designing a one-stop burn recovery toolkit for burn survivors

 Why the research project is important

-Ember to EmpowerGetting burned can be a challenging experience, and recovery continues long after leaving hospital.
-Many children, young people, adults, and their families often struggle with how they feel, look, and connect with others.
+Getting burned can be a challenging experience, and recovery continues long after leaving hospital.
+Children, young people, and adults may struggle with how they feel, look, and connect with others.
+Families may also struggle or want more information.

 That’s why burn survivors are helping create Ember to Empower, a toolkit designed to support everyday life after a burn injury.
 It will bring together information in one place to give burn survivors, and the people who care about them, the support they need as they adjust to life after a burn.
-The project is co-led by people who have experienced burns, and it’s supported by the Australian and New Zealand Burn Association.
+The project is co-led by people who have experienced burns and supported by the Australian and New Zealand Burn Association.

 Children, young people, adults, and their families with lived experience are helping shape the toolkit every step of the way, ensuring it is authentic, useful, and made for people who have been through a burn injury.